-How to fix gutters with sealants
+How to fix leaky gutters

 Because they’re directly exposed to harsh environmental conditions, even the toughest gutters can develop cracks.
 This can also happen if the sealant dries out and splits over time.
 Here’s how to caulk gutters and repair gutter cracks using glues and sealants designed for durable bonding in outdoor conditions.